sacha-lewis/windows/README.md

 PhpStorm
 - Settings -> Appearance & Behaviour -> System Settings -> Default directory for projects

+NOTE:
+- Explorer show hidden files

-### Remote Management (Default)
+### Remote Management (RDP)
+Best method to remotely manage a computer
+NOTE: Requires Windows PRO (Home does NOT work)
+- Settings -> Remote Desktop Settings
+- Requires the user/pass of the windows account

+### Remote Viewing / controlling mouse keyboard
 UltraVNC WINDOWS (Free Method)
+- Already installed above
 - Search for 'UltraVNC server' -> Settings -> service -> install -> start service
 - Set secure password
-- login with vnc://tailscaleIP:590
+- login with vnc://tailscaleIP:5900
 - Multiple Screen on WINDOWS only; MAC only displays ONE monitor (You can disable the extra screens snd just use the primary on all OS's)

 Start VNC server service before user logs into account
 - This will ensure you can login if the computer is restarted (Altering the Service as a specific user does not work)
 - Create a task Scheduler assigned to your user with high privileges
-- Run: whether user is logged on or not (Check, run with highest priviledges)
+- Run: whether user is logged on or not (Check, run with highest privileges)
 - Trigger: Begin the task at Startup, Delay task for 30 seconds,
 - Actions: Start a program: "C:\Program Files\uvnc bvba\UltraVNC\winvnc.exe" Add arguments (optional) -service
 - Settings: If the task fails, restart every: 1 minute - attempt to restart up to 3 times

-RDP (Remote Desktop)
-- MacOS
-- Requires Windows Pro

 iPad RealVNC (Free)
 - easy to use mouse with this program to control another computer with VNC
 - login with vnc://tailscaleIP:5900

-RealVNC (Paid Method)
-- Requires an account that costs per device and per month
-- Supports multiple Monitors on WINDOWS and MAC

 MacOS - included VNC
 - Included with MacOS is the VNC server
 - System Preferences - Sharing - Screen Sharing
 - Computer settings - CHECK VNC viewers may control screen with password
 - Password allows to get access, but will also need the user of the computer password to see the screen

-NOTE:
-- Explorer show hidden files

 PhpStorm
 - Settings -> Appearance & Behaviour -> Appearance -> UI Options -> Show main menu in a separate menu bar